-Imago Dei scholars are boys and girls grades 5-8 from diverse Tucson families, all of whom qualify for the free or reduced school lunch program under federal rules.
+Imago Dei scholars are youth ingrades 5-8 from diverse Tucson families, all of whom qualify for the free or reduced school lunch program under federal rules.
 There is no other qualification for admission.

 Currently, our student body is 100% minority, with the majority of our students being Latino, followed by refugees from African conflicts, African-American and mixed-race students, Native Americans, and others.
 Many come to us well below grade level; nearly one-third of our scholars are English Language Learners.
 We rejoice in the diversity of our students and our community.
-While we are an independent Episcopal school, none of our current scholars is Episcopalian; we warmly welcome and respect the beliefs and traditions of people of all faiths, and of those who have none.
+While we are an independent Episcopal school, none of our current scholars is Episcopalian; we warmly welcome and respect people of all faiths and traditions, as well as those who profess none.